tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common_mart_product/reports/reports.md

 **Filters:**
 - Only includes Service Ping metrics that have been added via the "wave" process.
 - Only includes pings that have a license associated with them.
-- Only includes pings that have a paid Self-Managed subscription associated with them.
+- Only includes pings that have a paid Self-Managed or Dedicated subscription associated with them.

 **Business Logic in this Model:**
 - Resolves a one-to-many relationship between installation and instance types by prioritizing production instances above other instance types